uoitsci/pi-labs/content/lab/ssdispay.md

         GPIO.cleanup()
 {{< /highlight >}}

-Note that in the above program we initialize the segments output to zero insted of one as in the previous.
+Note that in the above program we initialize the segments output to zero instead of one as in the previous.

 Now we are ready to display larger numbers with different values for each one of the four digits.
-For that we are going to proced as follow: we are going to display the values of each digit one at a time but changing from one to the other very fast, so the human will see as if all four are on at the same time.
+For that we are going to proceed as follow: we are going to display the values of each digit one at a time but changing from one to the other very fast, so the human will see as if all four are on at the same time.
 The following program displays the number 1234 in the seven segment display:

 {{< highlight python >}}
 import RPi.GPIO as GPIO